 4-H Name and Emblem

-A listing of those entities who have received authorization to use the 4-H Name and emblem on the multi-state or national level.
+A listing of those entities who have received authorization to use the 4-H Name and Emblem from the Division of Youth and 4-H.